micmejia/bible-dump/NKJV/Nehemiah/Neh 1.md

 ###### 1
 The words of Nehemiah the son of Hachaliah.
-It came to pass in the month of Chislev, _in_ the twentieth year, as I was in Shushan[^a] the [^b]citadel,
+It came to pass in the month of Chislev, _in_ the twentieth year, as I was in Shushan the citadel,

 ###### 2
 that Hanani one of my brethren came with men from Judah; and I asked them concerning the Jews who had escaped, who had survived the captivity, and concerning Jerusalem.